What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Discussion

 We attribute the negative impact of harm to the common concern that AVs may malfunction, and a malfunction in a more harmful driving situation may have more severe implications.
 This reflects the general sentiment that many people think \emph{they} can drive better than an AV in most situations.
 The seemingly positive impact of difficulty on reliance may reflect that, in very high difficulty situations, people lack the confidence that they could perform better than the AV and, as such, prefer to rely on the AV in these cases.
 Indeed, the driving demonstrated by the AV in even the most difficult driving situations presented in the study was high quality.

 Explicitly, participants reported contextual harm as significantly more important than driving difficulty for their reliance decision.
-From a theoretical lens, a person's concern with difficult driving may stem from the increased likelihood of harm in challenging situations, particularly when they may have concerns with an AV's ability to perform.
-This leads us to hypothesize that an overall evaluation of potential for harm is the underlying factor influencing reliance decisions overall.
-By this lens, difficulty and AV driving performance matter \emph{because} harm matters.
-Thus, we hypothesize that harm itself may be the underlying driver of reliance decisions overall.
+Theoretically, this may be because difficult driving situations often entail a higher risk of harm, especially when participants are uncertain about the AV's ability to handle these challenges.
+We hypothesize that reliance decisions are grounded in an overall evaluation of potential harm, with driving difficulty acting as one indicator of this risk.
+Accordingly, difficulty and AV driving performance matter \emph{because} harm matters, making harm itself the underlying driver of reliance decisions.

 A person's decision to rely on an AV (and other outcomes) may be a function of the demonstrated performance of the vehicle -- compounded by an implicit evaluation of the overall harm of the situation (in part as a function of difficulty) -- weighted against that person's confidence in their own ability to perform better.
 This is similar to the model proposed by~\citet{hoff2015trust}, with added details on the nested relationship between driving difficulty and harm.